 Three ways to do this:

 Alternate day fasting — Alternating between days of no food restriction with days where you eat only one meal a day at 25% of daily calorie needs.
 Example: Mon-Wed-Fri consists of fasting or 400-500 calories a day, while alternate days have no food restrictions.
-This to me sounds sadistic and preposterous.
+This, to me, sounds sadistic and preposterous.
 So, no…

 Whole-day fasting — 1-2 days per week of complete fasting or up to 25% of daily calorie needs, with no food restriction on the other days.
 Example: The 5:2 diet approach means no food restriction five days of the week, cycled with a 400-500 calorie diet the other two days of the week.